Psykotikism/Mutant_Tanks/README.md

-sm_mt_gravity - View information about the Gravity ability. sm_mt_gunner - View information about the Gunner ability. sm_mt_heal - View information about the Heal ability. sm_mt_hit - View information about the Hit ability. sm_mt_hurt - View information about the Hurt ability. sm_mt_hypno - View information about the Hypno ability. sm_mt_ice - View information about the Ice ability. sm_mt_idle - View information about the Idle ability. sm_mt_invert - View information about the Invert ability. sm_mt_item - View information about the Item ability. sm_mt_jump - View information about the Jump ability. sm_mt_kamikaze - View information about the Kamikaze ability. sm_mt_lag - View information about the Lag ability. sm_mt_laser - View information about the Laser ability. sm_mt_leech - View information about the Leech ability. sm_mt_lightning - View information about the Lightning ability. sm_mt_medic - View information about the Medic ability. sm_mt_meteor - View information about the Meteor ability. sm_mt_minion - View information about the Minion ability. sm_mt_necro - View information about the Necro ability. sm_mt_nullify - View information about the Nullify ability. sm_mt_omni - View information about the Omni ability. sm_mt_panic - View information about the Panic ability. sm_mt_pimp - View information about the Pimp ability. sm_mt_puke - View information about the Puke ability. sm_mt_pyro - View information about the Pyro ability. sm_mt_quiet - View information about the Quiet ability.
+sm_mt_gravity - View information about the Gravity ability. sm_mt_gunner - View information about the Gunner ability. sm_mt_heal - View information about the Heal ability. sm_mt_hurt - View information about the Hurt ability. sm_mt_hypno - View information about the Hypno ability. sm_mt_ice - View information about the Ice ability. sm_mt_idle - View information about the Idle ability. sm_mt_invert - View information about the Invert ability. sm_mt_jump - View information about the Jump ability. sm_mt_lag - View information about the Lag ability. sm_mt_laser - View information about the Laser ability. sm_mt_lightning - View information about the Lightning ability. sm_mt_medic - View information about the Medic ability. sm_mt_meteor - View information about the Meteor ability. sm_mt_minion - View information about the Minion ability. sm_mt_nullify - View information about the Nullify ability. sm_mt_omni - View information about the Omni ability. sm_mt_panic - View information about the Panic ability. sm_mt_puke - View information about the Puke ability. sm_mt_pyro - View information about the Pyro ability. sm_mt_quiet - View information about the Quiet ability.